garth-c/tableau/README.md

 # create the various dashboards

 The next step is to create individual workbooks in Tableau desktop that illustrate the data visualization needed for the specific view.
 Then after each workbook has been created, put them into a dashboard in order to compare and contrast visualizations with the end user audience in mind.

 For this specific project, since it was all sales based, I focused on breaking down the sales amounts by fairly standard explanatory variables.
 The idea would be that management would use this breakdown to better understand:
 - where the sales are coming from geographically
   + top viz shows sales by country using a map with the dot size proportional to sales levels.
   + the bottom viz shows sales by country with bars and the dotted line is the average with a shaded part as the 95% confidence interval of the average
+    + using the confidence intervals, sales by country that are significantly different are identified
   <img width="492" alt="image" src="https://github.com/garth-c/tableau/assets/138831938/c162e0f0-74cd-4636-8fd6-028a7714c26a">

 - what are the largest item groups in these sales